informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 #### Header

-A Header has only a height, time, and validator sets, and can be identified by its hash:
+A Header must contain a height, time, and validator sets.
+It can be uniquely identified by its hash:

 ```rust
 pub trait Header {